impact-aware-robotics/impact-aware-robotics.github.io/_topics/impactAwareHW.md

 entries_layout: grid
 author_profile: true

-title: "New Generation of Hardware with High Impact Afforadance"
+title: "New Generation of Hardware with High Impact Affordance"

 excerpt: "
 High dynamic motion between rigid bodies can lead to severe hardware failures due to abrupt changes in the velocities and torques.
 Without dedicated hardware or controllers, robots typically operate at a near-zero velocity in the vicinity of contacts.